sassoftware/viya4-monitoring-kubernetes/logging/OpenShift.md

 An additional index management policy, named `viya_infra_idxmgmt_policy`, is added in an OpenShift environment.
-The policy manages log messages from OpenShift infrastructure namespaces (which is ny namespace that starts with "openshift").
+The policy manages log messages from OpenShift infrastructure namespaces (which is any namespace that starts with "openshift").
-Because the OpenShift infrastructure namespaces can generate a large number of log messages, you can use the policy to change the number of days tha t these log messages are retained.
+Because the OpenShift infrastructure namespaces can generate a large number of log messages, you can use the policy to change the number of days that these log messages are retained.
 To change the retention period, modify the `INFRA_LOG_RETENTION_PERIOD` environment variable.
 The default value is `1` (1 day).